aloktripathi1/hospital-management-system/docs/bg_jobs.md

 ## ✅ ALL REQUIREMENTS MET

-**Status:** 100% IMPLEMENTED ✅
+**Status:** IMPLEMENTED ✅

-All three backend jobs and performance/caching requirements are fully implemented and working.
+Background jobs and performance/caching requirements are fully implemented and working.